vincehacks/REST-API/README.md

 # REST-API (Representational State Transfer)

+Created by Vince Chang </br>
 REST API Training creating a servlet using Maven and Java onto a server that runs on Tomcat.
-Here are my notes:

 #### Why everyone is excited: